SCVision/PointSurfaces/demos/readme.txt

 3. PCLdemo_regist
-- Visual studio demo for matching surfaces.
+- Visual studio demo for surface registration.
 - Use this demo to test surface matching algorithms after segmenting surfaces.
+- 20240721: first beta version.
+Note: please copy lab1 data from PCLdemo_segment.

 Note 1: Please insatll and config PCL1.13 for these demo codes.
 Note 2: The data files for these demo codes can be doownloaded from PointSurfaces/matlab_codes/test_data/.